What’s Moving Select Interior Concepts, Inc. (SIC) Today? Check Out The Facts

 An interesting stock that came up in some of our conversations today is Select Interior Concepts, Inc. (NASDAQ:SIC).
-At current price of $3.15, the shares have already lost -0.76 points (-19.44% lower) from its previous close of $3.91.
+At current price of $1.6, the shares have already added 0.33 points (25.59% higher) from its previous close of $1.27.
 Should you buy or avoid them?
-The stock sets an active trading volume day with a reported 109846 contracts so far this session.
-SIC shares had a relatively better volume day versus average trading capacity of 208.08 thousand shares, but with a 16.26 million float and a -45.01% run over a week, it’s definitely worth keeping an eye on.
+The stock sets an active trading volume day with a reported 125523 contracts so far this session.
+SIC shares had a relatively better volume day versus average trading capacity of 216.39 thousand shares, but with a 16.26 million float and a -73.87% run over a week, it’s definitely worth keeping an eye on.
 The one year price forecast for SIC stock indicates that the average analyst price target is $17 per share.
-This means the stock has a potential increase of 439.68% from where the SIC share price has been trading recently.
+This means the stock has a potential increase of 962.5% from where the SIC share price has been trading recently.

-Technical chart claims that Select Interior Concepts, Inc. (SIC) would settle between $4.29/share to $4.68/share level.
-However, if the stock price goes below the $3.17 mark, then the market for Select Interior Concepts, Inc. becomes much weaker.
-If that happens, the stock price might even plunge as low as $2.44 for its downside target.
-The stock is currently in the red zone of MACD, with the indicator reading -1.94.
+Technical chart claims that Select Interior Concepts, Inc. (SIC) would settle between $1.81/share to $2.35/share level.
+However, if the stock price goes below the $0.99 mark, then the market for Select Interior Concepts, Inc. becomes much weaker.
+If that happens, the stock price might even plunge as low as $0.72 for its downside target.
+The stock is currently in the red zone of MACD, with the indicator reading -1.89.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at Seaport Global Securities, assumed coverage of SIC assigning Buy rating, according to their opinion released on June 07.